awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDSFeaturesRegionsDBEngines.grids.md

 Amazon RDS supports backup replication for all versions of RDS for SQL Server\.

+Backup replication isn't supported for encrypted SQL Server DB instances\.
+Make sure to clear the **Enable encryption** check box when you create a SQL Server DB instance for which you want to use backup replication\.

 ## Cross\-Region read replicas<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.CrossRegionReadReplicas"></a>

 By using cross\-Region read replicas in Amazon RDS, you can create a MariaDB, MySQL, Oracle, or PostgreSQL read replica in a different Region from the source DB instance\.
 For more information, see [Creating a read replica in a different AWS Region](USER_ReadRepl.md#USER_ReadRepl.XRgn)\.